nltp-ashes/Nanosuit/README.md

 1. Download and install the requirements;
 2. Download this addon;
 3. Using MO2, click the "Install a mod from an archive" button;
-4. Follow the instructions.
+4. Follow the instructions;
+5. Clear the shader cache.

 To **update** the addon :
 1. In MO2, disable and delete the previous version of the addon;
 2. Make sure to update the requirements;
 3. Make sure to check the changelog for extra steps;
-4. Follow the installation instructions.
+4. Follow the installation instructions;
+5. Clear the shader cache.

 To **uninstall** the addon :
 1. Un-wear the suit if you have it equipped;
-2. Close your game, disable and delete the addon from MO2.
+2. Close your game, disable and delete the addon from MO2;
+3. Clear the shader cache.

 ---